-This course provides a focal point and closure of a liberal arts education within the context of a business major.
-As a departmental offering, this course focuses on previous business knowledge and course work to introduce students to real-world problems dealing with strategic management issues in all types of organizational policy formulation.
+This course focuses on previous business knowledge and course work to introduce students to real-world problems dealing with strategic management issues in all types of organizational policy formulation.
 Breadth and integration of knowledge, synthesis and research are emphasized.
-General education and major outcomes are integral to course assessment.
-Prerequisites: Ordinarily, a student must have senior standing with a minimum of 42 credit hours in general education and the business core completed.
-Prerequisite: BUMG 112.
+Major outcomes are integral to course assessment.
+Prerequisites: Generally, a student must have achieved senior standing before taking the Capstone course.
+BUMG 112.

-COURSE DESCRIPTIONS: MARKETING

-BUMK 220 PRINCIPLES OF MARKETING
+COURSE DESCRIPTIONS: MARKETING BUMK 220 PRINCIPLES OF MARKETING